ZakWrench/Archived/README.md

 # Archived personal codes and files
-A compilation of stuffs I've worked on between 2021-2022(Python,R,Machine Learning,JS)
+A compilation of stuffs I've messed with between 2021-2022(Python,R,Machine Learning,JS)